jwtiller/Razorsharp.Guard/README.md

 }
 ```

-- If an controller and GuardMode.ThrowException returns `SensitiveDTO`, the response is blocked and a `RazorsharpGuardException` is thrown.
+- If an controller and GuardMode.ThrowExceptionAndCallback returns `SensitiveDTO`, the response is blocked and a `RazorsharpGuardException` is thrown.
-- If the same DTO is returned and GuardMode.Audit, the response is allowed but logged for audit.
+- If the same DTO is returned and GuardMode.CallbackOnly, the response is allowed but logged for audit.

 ---